carlacupcake/hashin_shtrikman_mp/README.md

 pip install hashin_shtrikman_mp
 ```

-It can also be installed by cloning this repository, then following in the root of the repository:
+It can also be installed by cloning this repository, then running in the root of the repository:
 ```
 pip install .
 ```

-### Documentation (🛑 under construction 🛑)
+### Documentation
-Detailed documentation for this library can be found [here](https://mcgalcode.github.io/hashin_shtrikman_mp/)
+Detailed documentation for this library can be found [here]([https://mcgalcode.github.io/hashin_shtrikman_mp/](https://carlacupcake.github.io/hashin_shtrikman_mp/))

 ### Jupyter Notebook Examples
 Example notebooks are included in [examples](https://github.com/carlacupcake/hashin_shtrikman_mp/tree/master/examples).